Bespoke support from a computing Subject Matter Expert

 Dave Robinson, primary SME in the South East, has also set up a networking group, in which primary subject leaders of computing in the Crawley area will meet and talk through action plans, progression, resources and anticipated Ofsted Deep Dive preparation.
 I am very enthusiastic as to what these meetings will bring.
 This networking is absolutely essential to ensure consistency of practise and confidence."

 Can a computing subject matter expert help my school or college?

 Schools and colleges that meet one of the following criteria will be eligible for support.
 If you don’t think you qualify but would like support complete the form and we will make a decision based on your circumstances.

-1. All primary and secondary schools that are located in Local Authority Districts 5 and 6 are entitled to a minimum half a day of support.
+- All primary and secondary schools that are located in Local Authority Districts 5 and 6

-2. Schools and colleges that don’t offer GCSE computer science receive 2.5 days of support from an SME and are eligible for the £1400 bursary.
+- Schools and colleges that don’t offer GCSE computer science or at risk of dropping the subject

-4. Schools that are recent adopters of GCSE computer science are given one day of SME support to use the action plan as a health check but this action plan will not lead to the £1,400 bursary.
-A school that is a recent adopter is one which has a cohort of GCSE computer science in Year 10 and/or Year 11 but have not yet entered an exam series.
+- Schools that are recent adopters of GCSE computer science ie has a cohort of GCSE computer science in Year 10 and/or Year 11 but have not yet entered an exam series.

 To make contact with your local Subject Matter Expert to request support or check your eligibility fill out this google form.